Electricity Ten Year Statement (ETYS)

 Our ETYS aims to encourage and inform debate, leading to changes that ensure a secure, sustainable, and affordable energy future.

-The ETYS is all about understanding what the requirements will be for the National Electricity Transmission System to transfer bulk power over the next decade – where capacity shortfalls might occur – so that as System Operator we can plan ahead to manage the network effectively and securely.
+The ETYS is all about understanding what the requirements will be for the National Electricity Transmission System to transfer bulk power over the next decade – where future growing needs might occur – so that as the Electricity System Operator we can plan ahead to manage the network effectively and securely.
 The ETYS includes contributions from the GB transmission owners.

 Transmission developments and how they are assessed will now be published as part of the Network Options Assessment (NOA) report.